cedx/php-minifier/README.md

 $ npm install --save-dev @cedx/gulp-php-minify
 ```

-Once the plug-in has been installed, it may be enabled inside your `gulpfile.js`.
+Once the plug-in has been installed, it may be enabled inside your `gulpfile.js` file.

 ## Usage
 The plug-in takes a list of [PHP](https://secure.php.net) scripts as input, and removes the comments and whitespace in these files by applying the [`php_strip_whitespace()`](https://secure.php.net/manual/en/function.php-strip-whitespace.php) function on their contents: